 Sheep Hills Carpark to First Wannon Hiker Campsite (12.5km - 5 Hours)

-This walk begins as a gentle stroll through a forest of Stringybark’s and Banksias before rising steadily to a ridge where you will be rewarded with great views of the neighbouring ranges and valleys.
-Follow the ridge until the track intersects with the Mt William Road.
-Follow the sealed road towards your right until you reach the Mt William Carpark.
-From the Carpark follow the sealed road beyond the gate towards the summit of Mt William (Duwul).
+This walk begins as a gentle stroll through a forest of Stringybark's and Banksias before rising steadily to a ridge where you will be rewarded with great views of the neighbouring ranges and valleys.
+Follow the ridge until the track intersects with the Mount William Road.
+Follow the sealed road towards your right until you reach the Mount William Carpark.
+From the Carpark follow the sealed road beyond the gate towards the summit of Mount William (Duwul).
 Before the summit, follow an old management vehicle track along the top of the range, the track narrows and descends to Boundary Gap (Dirag).
 A steep rock scramble upwards brings you onto the Major Mitchell Plateau, and the First Wannon Hiker Campsite is reached shortly after.

 First Wannon Hiker Campsite to Jimmy Creek Campground (13km - 5 Hours)

 The track continues beyond the First Wannon Hiker Campsite along the Major Mitchell Plateau, revealing magnificent panoramic views.
 Keep watch for the track markers along the less conspicuous sections of the track.
 The track leaves the Major Mitchell Plateau and descends steeply to Stockyard Saddle; continue along a Management Vehicle Track that leads to a helipad.
 From the helipad, the walking track gradually winds downhill to Jimmy Creek Campground.

 Jimmy Creek Campground to Sheep Hills Carpark (15km - 5 Hours)